 When quoting or reproducing the work of others consult the Referencing at CSU guidelines.

 Duration is the length of time that copyright protection lasts.
 Copyright duration periods vary according to the type of work, when it was first made available to the public and/or when the creator died.
-Further information: Duration of Copyright
+Further information: see the duration of copyright fact sheet.

 This is the term used to describe works in which the copyright protection period has expired.
 This material can be copied freely.